BitPatty/gct-generator/site/de/code-reference/gmse01.md

 _Version: 1.1 (Feb 13, 2018)_
 _Authors: Psychonauter, Noki Doki_

 Replaces the Episode names with the episode number in the demo screen.
-(Useful for the stage loader.)
+(Useful for the stage randomizer and the stage loader.)

 ### Respawn One-Time Shines